Skip to Content

 Word origin

 In French, soit is the third-person singular subjunctive form of the verb être (to be).
-In Latin, the third-person singular form of the equivalent verb esse (to be) in the subjunctive is sit.
-Spanish and Italian equivalents are sea and sia.
+In Latin, the third-person singular subjunctive of the equivalent verb esse (to be) is sit.
+Its Spanish and Italian subjunctive counterparts are sea and sia.

 author avatar